 What is a Method Statement?

-This article covers 1) the differences between method statements vs other safety tools; 2) how to complete a method statement (with examples); 3) technology that can help you streamline documentation; and 4) method statement templates you can download
+This article briefly discusses: 1) the difference between method statements vs other safety systems; 2) how to make a good method statement; and 3) technology to help you streamline method statements.

 Method Statement, JSA and Risk Assessment - Which is which?